-It is true that heading to Northern Europe in winter may not be as cold as you expect.
-If you’re coming from the southern hemisphere however, you’ll want to prepare yourself as you switch from summer to winter weather.
+Heading to Northern Europe in winter may not be as cold as you expect.
+If you’re travelling from the southern hemisphere though, you’ll want to prepare yourself for the switch from summer to winter weather.

-If you’re instead coming from North America or Asia, you may be better prepared.
-Depending on where you’re from, you may already be dressed for the occasion with winter jackets and warm boots.
+On the other hand, if you’re coming from North America or Asia, you may be better prepared.
+Depending on where you’re from, as you may already be dressed for the occasion with winter jackets and warm boots.

-Northern Europe winter weather can vary depending on the location and month.
-Usually speaking, the closer to the North Pole, the colder it is.
+Northern Europe's winter weather can vary depending on the location and month.
+Generally, the closer to the North Pole, the colder it is.

-Svalbard’s average winter weather approaches -15 °C (5 °F).
-If you’re looking at Northern Norway or even Akureyri in North Iceland, the weather is likely to hover just below freezing.
+Svalbard’s average winter temperature is around -15 °C (5 °F).
+Meanwhile, if you’re visiting mainland Northern Norway or even Akureyri in North Iceland, the temperature is likely to hover about freezing.